purplebearddan/das-as-assessment/README.md

 - Design the web app with a visually appealing and user-friendly interface.
 - Ensure the web app is interactive and provides a seamless user experience.

-### 3rd Party API Use
+### Integration of Accessability

+- 0 errors in WAVE.
-- Integrate at least one 3rd party API into your web app.
+- Integrate at least one aria-role.
-- Make a minimum of three API calls to different endpoints of the selected API.
+- Use a minimum of 3 aria-labels.
-- Utilize the data obtained from the API to enhance the functionality and user experience of the web app.
+- Structure/context should be on all viable elements, section of blog posts? `aria-label="posts"`.

 ### HTML5 Structure